abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 declarations are imported.

-The C++ standard unconditionally[^1] mandates, that external partitions *must* be exported from the primary interface of the module, using the keyword sequence `"export import"`:
+The C++ standard unconditionally[^1] mandates, that external partitions *must* be exported from the primary interface of the module (TU \#2 below), using the keyword sequence `"export import"`:

 ```cpp
 // Translation unit #2